Nirbhoya

 Nirbhoya is a 2018 Bengali film directed by Milan Bhowmik and produced by Sanjib Samaddar under the banner of Sambit Media and Productions.
 The film is based on the 2012 Delhi gang rape case.
-Apart from West Bengal, the film will also be released in other states like Orissa, Assam and Bihar.
-Another version of the film, dubbed in Hindi script editing in Hindi done by Sudeshu Shivam will also be released.
+Apart from West Bengal, the film was also to be released in other states like Orissa, Assam and Bihar.
+Another version of the film, dubbed in Hindi script editing in Hindi done by Sudeshu Shivam was also to be released.